Shia LaBeouf accused of acting "aggressive" toward officer before arrest

 Before his arrest, police said that LaBeouf approached a bystander and an officer to ask for a cigarette.

 When he wasn't given one, "he became disorderly, using profanities and vulgar language in front of the women and children present.
-He was told to leave the area and refused, becoming aggressive toward the officer," Savannah Chatham Metropolitan Police said in a statement.
+He was told to leave the area and refused, becoming aggressive toward the officer," Savannah-Chatham police said in a statement.

 They added that when the officer tried to apprehend LaBeouf, he ran into a hotel and was arrested in the lobby, where he continued to behave in a disorderly manner.